 Our 32-acre campus resembles a private school or small college campus, with no institutional “feel.”
 Most buildings, except for Administration, are locked for safety and security.
 Our staff members accompany children as they walk to and from the dorms, school, gym, clinical offices and cafeteria.

-We accept children with a wide range of mental health diagnoses and substance use, including higher functioning children on the autism spectrum.
+We accept children with a wide range of mental health diagnoses, including higher functioning children on the autism spectrum.
 Children must be verbal and able to complete activities of daily living on their own.
 Other diagnoses include depression, anxiety, attachment disorder, bipolar disorder, PTSD and ADHD.

 Family therapy is a vital part of our treatment program.
 Parents may visit the campus at any time, and call to speak with their child.
 Parents work with unit managers and therapists to schedule therapy and calls.